 When Cash Buyers Are Your Best Option

-Cash buyers who specialize in problem properties often provide the least stressful way to sell your Louisville house with a squatter situation.
+Cash buyers specializing in problem properties often provide the least stressful way to sell your Louisville house with a squatter situation.

 These buyers understand exactly what they’re getting into and price their offers accordingly.